aaronjugo-15/JUGO-ADVPROG-PA2/README.md

 `print("\n Normalized Mean: \n", round(X_normalized.mean(),1))`\
 `print("\n Normalized Standard Deviation: \n", round(X_normalized.std(),1))`

+The output matched the intended result of 15 selected elements, with the first element 484, and the last element 1296.

 After executing, the variable `X_normalized` is saved in a file using the code `np.save("X_normalized.npy", X_normalized)`

 ------------------------------------------------